AlphaRomeoMike/node-orm2/docs/relationship.rst

 	This replaces the whole list of items that the current instance is related to.

 	.. warning::
-		This is not recommended if you can avoid id
+		This is not recommended if you can avoid it

 .. js:function:: instance.remove<relationship>( function(err){ .. } )